 This course is a study of cardiac anatomy and physiology, cardiac hemodynamics, principles of Doppler, and ECG interpretation.
-Problem solving, evaluation, and echo interpretation will be emphasized in this course.
+Problem solving, evaluation, and echo interpretation will be emphasized.
 This course contains materials and instruction that will prepare the student in meeting the program's final objective of independent performance and evaluation of the complete adult echocardiogram.